Lagarsoft/survey-to-report-java/Readme.md

 6. Click OK.
 The newly created credential appears under OAuth 2.0 Client IDs.
 7. Save the downloaded JSON file as credentials.json, and move the file to your working directory.

 To create this documentation, I relied on: https://github.com/TheoKanning/openai-java, which is the community-created library accepted by OpenAI.
-I also used OpenAI's documentation: https://platform.openai.com/docs/introduction
+I also used OpenAI's documentation: https://platform.openai.com/docs/introduction and Google documentation: https://developers.google.com/sheets/api/quickstart/java